Tzowbiie/RL-ND_P3-Collaboration-Competition/README.md

 Here are the high-level steps taken in building an agent that solves this environment.

 1. Establish performance baseline using a random action policy.
-1. Select an appropriate algorithm and begin implementing it.
+1. Select an appropriate algorithm and implementing it.
 1. Run experiments, make revisions, and retrain the agent until the performance threshold is reached.

 WARNING: I ultimately reached a good solution; however, the results were not consistent.
 My "best" results were only reproducible if I reran the model numerous times (>10).
 If you just run the model once (or even 3-5 times), it might not converge.
 And, during the initial implementation, I ran the model at least 30 times while searching for a reliable set of hyperparameters.
 If you want to experiment with different approaches, I strongly recommend implementing a more systematic approach such as grid search (which I did not do, but wish I had).